rekunykj/react-expense-tracker/README.md

 ### If using nvm run 'nvm install --lts'

-May have to run this for specific node version.
+May have to run this for specific node version...

 ### `npm start`